Adam Ripplinger Adam Ripplinger

 She did as he asked.
 The shutter clicked.
 At first her smile felt forced, but Dom’s direction was steady, unhurried.
 “Soften your mouth, and close your eyes for a moment.
 Breathe slowly into your shoulders.”
 With each instruction, she relaxed a little more.

 The silk clings more than I expected.
 My legs feel bare, exposed, even though I’ve worn dresses shorter than this.
 But when he directs me — gently, never demanding — something shifts.
-He sounds confident in his instruction, like he knows what he’s looking for, and I follow him.
+He sounds confident in his instruction, like he knows what he’s looking for, and so I follow him.

 He showed her the back of the camera.
 The woman staring back wasn’t the one who was just scrutinizing herself in the bathroom mirror.
 Her skin glowed.
 Her eyes smoldered, softened by the light.
 For the first time in years, she saw herself as beautiful.
 She always figured she was at least reasonably attractive, but seeing objective proof felt different somehow, it felt vindicating.

 Dom’s expression didn’t flicker when she stepped out.
 No smirk, no raised brow.
 Just quiet appreciation, as though he were seeing a work of art take form.
+She appreciated that from him.

 Midway through, Dom lowered the camera.
 “How are you feeling?”